Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 - OUI: Organisation Unique Identifier.
 IEEE assigned prefix for EUI.
 - RCS: Reassembly Check Sequence.
 Used to verify the integrity of the fragmentation-reassembly process.
-- RX: Device's reception window following an uplink.
+- RX: Device's reception window.
-- RX1/RX2: LoRaWAN devices must open two RX windows following an uplink, called RX1 and RX2.
+- RX1/RX2: LoRaWAN class A devices open two RX windows following an uplink, called RX1 and RX2.
 - SCHC gateway: It corresponds to the LoRaWAN Application Server.
 It manages translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).